Minduli-Lasandi/ML-Clustering-and-Time-Series-Forecasting/README.md

-# Wine Clustering and FX Forecasting using Machine Learning (R)
+# Clustering and Time-Series Forecasting Project using Machine Learning (R)

 A machine learning project covering two distinct tasks: unsupervised clustering of white wine varieties based on chemical properties, and neural network forecasting of USD/EUR exchange rates using an autoregressive approach.